SALT CITY BODYWORKS CAN HELP YOU

 In August of 2014 I received my master’s degree in somatic depth psychology from Pacifica Graduate Institute in Santa Barbara, California.
 Somatic depth psychology concerns itself with the way unconscious content—dreams, troubling physical symptoms, heartbreak, and/or various kinds of trauma—manifests in the physical body.
 My approach to somatic work is based on a profound respect for each individual’s unique and personal process and does not seek to fit the client into a particular philosophical or clinical template.
 Instead, I implement deep listening skills to attune to the client’s experience and create a grounded and peaceful environment where their process can safely unfold.

 In September of 2017 I completed a three year training program to become a Somatic Experiencing® Practitioner (SEP).
-Developed by Dr. Peter Levine, Somatic Experiencing® is an internationally recognized body-based approach to healing of trauma that successfully addresses the profound impacts of shock trauma including PTSD.
-Click here for more information on Somatic Experiencing® (SE): https://traumahealing.org/
+Developed by Dr. Peter Levine, Somatic Experiencing® is an internationally recognized body-based approach to enhance regulation in the nervous system.
+Click here for more information on Somatic Experiencing® (SE): https://traumahealing.org SE is not psychotherapy.